storacha/piri/docs/setup/tls-termination.md

 # TLS Termination

-Piri servers (both PDP and UCAN) do not handle TLS termination directly.
-For production deployments, you must use a reverse proxy to handle HTTPS connections and route traffic from your domains to the appropriate Piri servers.
+The Piri node does not handle TLS termination directly.
+For production deployments, you must use a reverse proxy to handle HTTPS connections and route traffic from your domain to the Piri server.

 ## Prerequisites